pedroagcf/pedroagcf/README.md

 ## Jobs

-I started a Software Engineering graduation since 2017 and I have been working as Front-End Developer since january of 2019.
+I started a Software Engineering graduation since 2017 and I have been working as developer since january of 2019 and currently I'm occupying the Full Stack position at Unyleya.

 ## Researches